Thursday, June 3, 2021, 3:18 p.m.

 The South Carolina Department of Health and Environmental Control (DHEC) and South Carolina Department of Education (SCDE) have been working collaboratively to implement a COVID-19 rapid testing option for South Carolina public schools.

-This testing is optional and will not be administered to a student without parental or guardian consent.
+This testing is optional and will not be administered to students without obtaining the proper consent.

 Beginning in late October and continuing through December, the federal government is providing states with BinaxNOW COVID-19 Ag Cards.
 South Carolina is to receive a total of 1,550,000 of these Abbot BinaxNOW cards free of charge.
 Currently, 220,200 of the state’s tests are allocated for South Carolina public schools, although the number of tests available for schools may increase.
 DHEC and SCDE aim to provide access to these BinaxNOW tests the week of November 30 to help school districts prepare for cold and flu season amidst a COVID-19 environment.

 The Frequently Asked Questions below provided current information about this new rapid-testing plan and will be regularly updated.

 Frequently Asked Questions

 Antigens are proteins that are found on the surface of a virus and are unique to that virus.
 These rapid antigen tests detect the presence of these antigens from SARS-CoV-2 (the virus that causes COVID-19) in individuals suspected of COVID-19 by their healthcare provider within the first seven days of symptom onset.
 They are a diagnostic test authorized by the U.S. Food and Drug Administration (FDA) that doesn’t require any large laboratory instrumentation to test the samples and instead determines a COVID-19 negative or positive result using a test card containing a very small amount of liquid solution and a nasal swab.
 Results are able to be provided within about 15 minutes.